mereilly/bikesharing/README.md

 Two additional analyses that could be helpful are average distance of rides and usage heatmaps for a subregion of New York that is more similar to Des Moines than the city as a whole.

+Number of trips total collected in this dataset: 2 344 244

 "Subscribers"(orange) refers to annual subscribers of the bike-sharing service, while "customers" (blue) are the short-term riders:
 ![Screen Shot 2021-10-16 at 6 40 08 PM](https://user-images.githubusercontent.com/82982952/137603788-f9c12e27-9d31-46cf-8040-494d68c8c1ee.png)